sitek/sitek.github.io/index.md

-## Imaging the human sensory brainstem
+## Imaging the human subcortical auditory system
 I'm a neuroscientist studying subcortical structures in the human brain that process sensory stimuli.
 I am currently a research scientist at the [Sound Brain Lab](https://www.shrs.pitt.edu/csd/research/sound-brain-lab) at the University of Pittsburgh.
 I'm funded by an NIH K01 Mentored Career Development award (1K01DC019421-01A1) entitled "Investigating human non-lemniscal inferior colliculus contributions to auditory learning with 7T MRI" (2022–2027).